 Guide to Local Services in NA, A (GLS).
 This handbook was approved at WSC '97.
 Twelve Concepts for NA Service.
 Fundamental NA principles guiding our groups, boards, and committees in their service affairs.
 WSC-approved 1992; published with essays as a self-titled booklet.

 This is NA Conference-approved literature.

-The name "Narcotics Anonymous," the stylized initials "NA" alone or within a double circle the four-sided diamond enclosed in a circle the Original NA Group Logo and the periodical title The NA Way are registered trademarks of Narcotics Anonymous World Services, Incorporated.
+The name "Narcotics Anonymous," the stylized initials "NA" alone or within a double circle and the periodical title The NA Way are registered trademarks of Narcotics Anonymous World Services, Incorporated.